 Temples within Chinatown, Bangkok are decorated with lanterns, candles, and burning incense.
 You can quietly observe people making merit at the Mangkon Kamalawat Temple and the Chow Sue Kong Shrine.

-Gin Jay roughly translates to “eat vegetarian/vegan food.”
-The word jay in Thai can be a bit confusing because it describes both vegetarian and vegan food.
-Case and point: even though this event is called the Vegetarian Festival, the holiday is strictly vegan.
+Gin Jay roughly translates to “eat vegan food.”
+Even though this event is called the Vegetarian Festival, the holiday is strictly vegan.

 Instead, participating restaurants and food stalls serve up dishes completely without red meat, pork, poultry, and seafood of any kind.
 And because it’s really a vegan festival, vendors also go one step further and refrain from cooking with animal products.
 This means no eggs, dairy products, honey, fish sauce, oyster sauce, or shrimp paste.
 Many of the prepared dishes leave out pungent ingredients such as onions and garlic, too.